 where the TAG and the DCC cannot reach an agreement, the matters of disagreement shall be referred by the DCC to the Secretary of State for determination.
 The Secretary of State’s decision on such matters shall be final and binding for the purposes of this Code and the relevant draft CH&N Testing Approach Document shall be updated by the DCC as necessary and deemed to be final.

-The DCC shall comply with each CH&N Testing Approach Document.
+The DCC shall comply with each CH&N Testing Approach Document in respect of a CH&N Release.

-Revisions to a CH&N Testing Approach Document finalised pursuant to Clause 4.1.2:
+Revisions to a CH&N Testing Approach Document finalised pursuant to Clause 4.1.3: